All Episodes

 And they can report whatever they want.

-So have you seen, I mean, you're your job must just drop at times when you see what's being reported on the news.
+So have you seen, I mean, your job must just drop at times when you see what's being reported on the news.

-Well, I've been in I've been in actually in the conversations they're reporting and saying, I was in that conversation, nobody said anything like that.
+Well, I've been in actually in the conversations they're reporting and saying, I was in that conversation.

 They're making this stuff up.

-The truth of the matter is they know they've been making it up, and this time they've gotten caught.
+The truth of the matter is, they know they've been making it up, and this time they've gotten caught.

-So, you know, the question will be this is the question for the American people.
+So, you know, the question will be, this is the question for the American people.

-Sean's program, your program, ours, others, to make sure we're on top of real information.
+Or do we have alternatives, which we do, Sean's program, your program, ours, others, to make sure we're on top of real information.

-That's where social media is important, all these different avenues, because the fact of the matter is the mainstream media has not only failed the American people, they are lying to themselves, and that's a dangerous combination.
+Because the fact of the matter is the mainstream media has not only failed the American people, they are lying to themselves.

 I'd like to see this continue.